linode/docs/docs/tools-reference/custom-kernels-distros/custom-compiled-kernel-with-pvgrub-on-arch.md

 ### Default Kernel Configuration

-Your kernel must be properly configured to run under our environment.
+The kernel must be properly configured to run under the Linode environment.
 Some required configuration options may include:

 -   CONFIG\_PARAVIRT=y
 -   CONFIG\_PARAVIRT\_GUEST=y